Kenya entry requirements for Poland passport holders

 6 months validity required

-Your Polish passport must be valid for at least 6 months from your date of entry into Kenya.
-Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.Required
+Your Polish passport must be valid for at least 6 months beyond your intended departure date from Kenya.
+Airlines check this at check-in — if your passport expires sooner, you'll be denied boarding.Required

 Return or onward ticket